microsoft/azurelinux/.github/pull_request_template.md

 - [ ] The toolchain has been rebuilt successfully (or no changes were made to it)
 - [ ] The toolchain/worker package manifests are up-to-date
 - [ ] Any updated packages successfully build (or no packages were changed)
+- [ ] Package tests (%check section) have been verified with RUN_CHECK=y for existing SPEC files, or added to new SPEC files
 - [ ] All package sources are available
 - [ ] cgmanifest files are up-to-date and sorted (`./cgmanifest.json`, `./toolkit/tools/cgmanifest.json`, `./toolkit/scripts/toolchain/cgmanifest.json`, `.github/workflows/cgmanifest.json`)
 - [ ] LICENSE-MAP files are up-to-date (`./SPECS/LICENSES-AND-NOTICES/data/licenses.json`, `./SPECS/LICENSES-AND-NOTICES/LICENSES-MAP.md`, `./SPECS/LICENSES-AND-NOTICES/LICENSE-EXCEPTIONS.PHOTON`)